kaitbrew/2024/README.md

 Hi!
 Thanks for taking the time to look at my project.
-I designed and coded an HTML/CSS webpage.
-Used a couple webkit features.
+This is a webpage I designed and coded.
+Currently it only has CSS and HTML, but I plan to eventually add JavaScript.